We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 REITs are special types of investments that give you access to the real estate market without having to buy physical property.

-Overall, investing in either a publicly-traded or private non-listed REIT requires careful consideration and research before making any decisions.
+Overall, investing in either a publicly-traded or non-listed REIT requires careful consideration and research before making any decisions.
 By understanding the risks involved with each type of REIT, investors can determine which best meets their individual needs and goals.

 When choosing between a publicly traded or non-traded REIT, investors should consider factors such as liquidity, risk/leverage, expected return on investment, and portfolio diversification.